boscoton87/Tendril/Tendril/README.md

 This package provides a common CRUD interface for underlying collections of data.
 In addition to this functionality, Tendril also provides a common query language for decoupling consumption of data from the underlying persistence layer.
 This package is intended to be used in conjunction with the corresponding database type packages.
 These child packages provide functionalities for registering your datasources with Tendril.
-Some of these database specific packages include: Tendril.EFCore, Tendril.InMemory.
+Some of these datasource specific packages include: [Tendril.EFCore](https://www.nuget.org/packages/Tendril.EFCore), [Tendril.InMemory](https://www.nuget.org/packages/Tendril.InMemory).

 ## Examples
 For all examples below, we will be using the following entity definition and dbcontext, note this example is also dependent on Tendril.EFCore for bootstrapping the collection to the DataManager.